John Linley Frazier: Arrest

 Neighbors informed police that they had seen Frazier patrolling Soquel, California, armed with a gun.
 The firearm, a .38 caliber revolver, was believed to have been used in the slayings.
 There were also reports of Frazier being seen driving the Ohtas' missing station wagon.

 Two sheriff's deputies, Bradley Arbsland and Rodney Sanford, went into the woods and found the cabin reported to be where Frazier lived.
 Upon entering the cabin they found it to be empty but noticed signs of recent activity.
 The two deputies staked out the vicinity of the cabin for 20 hours, hiding in some nearby brush.
 The next morning, October 23, at 7:30 A.M., the two deputies captured Frazier while he slept.
 He was captured four days after murdering the Ohta family.

 Trial and aftermath

 The jury found Frazier to be legally sane, and he was tried and convicted of five counts of murder.

 On the trial's first day, Frazier appeared in court with a new look representing the two sides of a hippie.
 One side had long hair and a long beard and the other side was totally bald with no beard, hair or eyebrow.
 He later shaved his head completely on advice from his attorney.
 Frazier was sentenced to death on November 29, 1971.
-However, in 1972 the death penalty was abolished in California and his sentence was commuted to life imprisonment.
+However, in 1972 the death penalty statute was ruled unconstitutional in California and his sentence was commuted to life imprisonment.

 The Ohta family's two daughters, 18-year-old Taura and 15-year-old Lark, were away at boarding school during the murders.
 However, Taura died by suicide seven years afterwards.